OgnjenGligoric/timer/README.md

-# Getting Started with Amazing Timer
+# Getting Started with Timer

 -----

-To use this project you can visit this URL [Amazing Timer](https://timer-eta-ecru.vercel.app/).
+To use this project you can visit this URL [Timer](https://timer-eta-ecru.vercel.app/).
 ------